 Brainstorm a New Story

 Character, plot, and setting are the titans of storytelling, so we recommend starting with one of those.
+Tip: use our How to Plan a Story Roadmap for expert step-by-step help!

 The Character Builder will enable you to create a powerful story cast, leading you through important areas of development and prompting you with ideas along the way.

 Our Templates and Worksheets let you play around with ideas first.
-Character-At-A-Glance and Body Basics will get you thinking about who your character might be, while the Backstory Wound Profile and Character’s Fears template can help you explore specific story-driving elements from your character’s history.
+Character at a Glance and Body Basics will get you thinking about who your character might be, while the Backstory Wound Profile and Character’s Fears template can help you explore specific story-driving elements from your character’s history.

 With Story Maps, you can solidify story ideas and outline your novel.
 This tool also offers step-by-step help with structure if you need it.